National University (Indonesia): Alumni

 UNAS has alumni including politicians, government officials, scientific experts, researchers, business professionals, artists and entrepreneurs.
 They include Manuel Kaisiepo and Syaifullah Yusuf both are former State Minister for Acceleration of Development of Disadvantaged Regions; Agus Suparmanto former State Minister of Trade; Muhammad Hanif Dhakiri former State Minister of Manpower; Mochtar Kusumaatmaja. former State Minister of Foreign Affairs; Former Indonesian ambassador to Malaysia, Hadi Wayarabi and Ukraine, Yuddy Chrisnadi.
 Then alumni who became the first Doctor of Political Sciences in Indonesia, namely Prof. Dr. Deliar Noer.
 Alumni who become experts, namely Doctor of biological sciences.
 Endang Suhara, APU, and Dr. M. Kasim Moosa, APU.
 Expert researcher in Indonesian Institute of Sciences, Dr. Sharif Hidayat, APU, Syamsuddin Haris, M. Si, APU.
 There are alumni who work as artists and comedians such as Ateng, Jimmy Gideon or Unang as well as many other figures.
+Alumni who became members of the House of Representatives include Arzeti Bilbina.